harryprince/renkun-ken.github.io/_posts/2014-02-07-use-sql-to-operate-r-data-frames.md

 ---
 layout: post
 title: Use SQL to operate R data frames
-categories:
+categories: blog
-- r
-highlight:
+highlight: [ r, sql ]
-- r
-- sql
 ---

 In both research and application, we need to manipulate data frames by selecting desired columns, filtering records, transforming and aggregating data.